The pricing for Silver is based on model volume, which is the volume of your model used to calculate the material cost (mm³).

 Additionally, a startup cost is applied to the price of your model.
 This is a fixed cost independent from the parameters of your model.
 If you order two or more copies of a model, the price automatically decreases because the preparation of multiple copies can be carried out more efficiently.

 First, one or more wax sprues will be attached to your model.
-Next, it will be attached with the sprue to a wax ‘tree’, together with a bunch of other models.
-The tree is then placed in a flask and covered in a fine plaster.
-When the plaster solidifies, it forms the mold for casting the Silver.
+Next, the sprue and model will be attached to a wax ‘tree’, together with a bunch of other models.
+The tree is then placed in a flask and covered in fine plaster.
+When the plaster solidifies, it forms the mold for silver casting.
 The plaster mold is then put in an oven and heated for several hours to a point where the wax is completely burned out.

-Then, the molten Silver is poured in to fill the cavities left by the wax.
-Once the Silver has cooled and solidified, the plaster mold is broken and the Silver models are removed by hand.
+Then, the molten silver is poured in to fill the cavities left by the wax.
+Once the silver has cooled and solidified, the plaster mold is broken and the silver models are removed by hand.
 Finally, your model is filed and sanded to get rid of the sprues.
-It will be sanded, polished or sandblasted for the finish you desire.
+It will be sanded, polished or sandblasted to achieve the finish you desire.